This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of Netflix's value that present opportunities for upside or downside to the current Trefis price estimate for Netflix:

-Netflix's U.S. Streaming Subscribers: Currently we forecast Netflix's U.S. streaming subscriber base to increase from around 27 million in 2012 to about 47 million by end of the Trefis forecast period.
-There could be more than 15% downside to the Trefis price estimate if this figure were to increase to only about 35 million instead of 49 million.
-This could if the market growth for streaming slows down and competition weighs heavy in the future.
-On the other hand there could be 20% upside to the Trefis price estimate if Netflix can blow past expectations and capture more than 45% of U.S. households by end of the Trefis forecast period, implying a subscriber base of about 58 million U.S. subscribers.
+Netflix's U.S. Streaming Subscribers: Currently we forecast Netflix's U.S. streaming subscriber base to increase from around 44.7 million in 2015 to more than 61.0 million by end of our forecast period.
+There could be more than 10% downside to our price estimate, if this figure remains below 50 million instead.
+This could happen if the market growth for streaming slows down, and competition weighs heavy in the future.
+On the other hand, there could be around 10% upside to our price estimate if Netflix blows past expectations, and captures around 70 million U.S. subscribers.

-Domestic Streaming Contribution Margin: Currently we forecast this figure to rise from about 19% in 2012 to close to 31% by the end of our forecast period.
-However there could be a downside of about 10% to the Trefis price estimate if these cost were to reach a figure of only 25% of total revenues.
-On the other hand, there could be upside of about 20% if this figure was to increase to 35% instead.
+Domestic Streaming Contribution Margin: Currently we forecast this figure to rise from about 35% in 2014, to close to 43% by the end of our forecast period.
+However there could be a downside of about 10% to our price estimate if the figure was to reach only 36%.
+On the other hand, there could be upside of about 5% if this figure was to increase to 48% instead.

 For additional details, select a driver above or select a division from the interactive Trefis split for Netflix at the top of the page.

-Netflix's content is available for streaming through variety of devices such as PCs, Macs, video game consoles, tablets and smartphones.
+Netflix's content is available for streaming through a variety of devices such as PCs, Macs, video game consoles, tablets, and smartphones.
 The company is consistently working towards striking more content deals in order to improve its online library.

-Firstly, the DVD subscribers are expected to decline significantly in the U.S. while streaming subscribers are expected to grow.
+Firstly, the DVD subscribers are expected to decline significantly in the U.S., while streaming subscribers are expected to grow.
 The home video market is growing in the U.S. and streaming is the best way to tap it given the proliferation of multiple internet-enabled devices.
-Netflix has seen rapid adoption of its streaming plans in the U.S. Although its growth suffered in 2011 due to price increase, it did fairly well in 2012.
+Netflix has seen rapid adoption of its streaming plans in the U.S. Although the competition is intensifying, Netflix remains a leader in the streaming segment.

 There is very clear shift of video consumption to the Internet, and Netflix is one of the companies leading this change.
 The company's DVD subscribers are declining and future growth will come from streaming subscribers.
 Eventually the company would like to replace all of its physical DVDs with online library.